-An aquarium could seemingly run with elevated nitrates for months before its aquatic inhabitants start showing any symptoms.
+An aquarium could seemingly run with elevated levels of nitrate for months before its aquatic inhabitants start showing any symptoms.

-Having said that, here are the safe nitrate levels in an aquarium:
+Having said that, here are the safe nitrate levels for freshwater fish:

-Concentrations of between 5 and 10 Parts Per Million (PPM) are considered as safe levels of nitrate content in an aquarium.
-Though many hobbyists consider levels of between 20 and 40 ppm to be acceptable, such nitrate content is actually high and will inevitably cause health problems in fish over time.
+Levels of between 5 and 10 Parts Per Million (PPM) of Nitrate are likely to be safe for freshwater fish.
+Though many hobbyists consider levels of between 20 and 40 ppm to be acceptable, such nitrate contents are actually high and will inevitably cause health problems for the fish over time.

 Sometimes more sensitive fish species will show signs of nitrate poisoning at just 20 ppm of Nitrate if the exposure was long enough.

 Toxic effects of prolonged exposure to Nitrate in fish

 Prolonged exposure means that your fish have tolerated high nitrate levels for an extended period of time.

 Stunted growth is one sign the nitrate has reached levels that are toxic to your fish.